DiogoJunqueiraGeraldo/events-management-api/README.md

 It simulates a minimal event management system, while showcasing patterns like **domain-driven modeling**, **value objects**, and **integration testing** — without slipping into tutorial boilerplate.

-> This repo isn't production-ready — but it's aiming higher than "just works".

 ## ✨ Features

 - ✅ Create and manage events